 And of course, bring your checkbook for that application fee.

 Generally?
 Yes.
 Privately funded schools like Interlochen or Thacher draw higher quality teachers, have better facilities, and are not censored by any school district.
 Let's face it, money talks.

-But I spent six years at a wonderful public school, and got a great education.
+But many actors attend wonderful public schools, and got a great education.

 It's up to you to make the best decision.

 Can going to a performing arts high school help my chances of getting into a top university or conservatory?

 Acting colleges themselves are only interested in a couple of facts: Your grades, SAT scores, your extra-curriculars, etc. And whether or not you can pay the tuition.